fabric8io/docker-maven-plugin/doc/intro.md

 together or share data via volumes.
 Containers are created and started with the `docker:start` goal and stopped and destroyed with the `docker:stop` goal.
-For integration tests both goals are typically bound to the the `pre-integration-test` and `post-integration-test`, respectively.
+For integration tests both goals are typically bound to the the `pre-integration-test` and `post-integration-test` phase, respectively.
 It is recommended to use the [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/) for integration testing in order to stop the docker container even when the tests fail.